 Studies show that communities and individuals benefit from volunteerism.
 By investing a little bit of time caring for our trails, you create safer, more enjoyable conditions for all users and actually help prevent vandalism and crime.
 In addition, Parks and Recreation posts a sign recognizing the work you or your organization is doing on the section of trail you care for.

 Volunteers are groups, organizations, and individuals of all ages who share a common interest in keeping our parks and trails clean and wish to have an opportunity to enjoy the outdoors.
 For best results, we recommend adopting a section of trail near where you live or work or a section that you are on frequently.

 What are my responsibilities?

-We ask that our Adopt-A-Trail volunteers commit to picking up litter and debris at least once a month and calling to inform the Municipality regarding problems that need attention, such as graffiti, homeless camps, trash pick ups, and illegal activities.
+We ask that our Adopt-A-Trail volunteers commit to picking up litter and debris at least once a month and calling to inform the Municipality regarding problems that need attention, such as graffiti, trash pick ups, and illegal activities.
 We provide a phone contact list to our volunteers that directs you to the appropriate resources for each issue.

 How can I get involved?

 Do you have a trail in your community that you're interested in adopting?
 Contact the Parks and Recreation at 907-343-4587 for more information about how to get involved, or download and complete the Adopt-A-Trail Leader Agreement.